-Integrated and Complex E, I&R Release to Service
+Integrated and Complex E, I&R Release to Service (RTS)

-Maintenance and certification of 'release to service' of integrated electrical, instrument or radio systems must be completed by a person or persons who hold the applicable category and group for each of the subsystems within the integrated system.
-In such instances more than one person holding the appropriate category and group licence may be required for the 'release to service'.
+Maintenance and certification of RTS of integrated electrical, instrument or radio systems must be completed by a person or persons who hold the applicable category and group for each of the subsystems within the integrated system.
+In such instances more than one person holding the appropriate category and group licence may be required for the RTS.

 An integrated (electrical, instrument or radio) system does not imply the system is complex.
-However, a system deemed as a complex (electrical, instrument or radio) system will require a specific type course and rating to certify the 'release to service'.
+However, a system deemed as a complex (electrical, instrument or radio) system will require a specific type course and rating to certify the RTS.

-A complex and/or integrated (electrical, instrument or radio) system will require a rating for each category included within the system for 'release to service'.
+A complex and/or integrated (electrical, instrument or radio) system will require a rating for each category included within the system for RTS.
 An example of a complex RTS would be an aircraft with an Emergency Autoland System, that was integrated with GPS & VHF Comm.
 This would require certification at installation using two ratings, a complex instrument rating and a complex radio rating.
 (The complex rating refers to a type rating.)